posted June 29, 2017

 Adjacent Ways - The "Other" Levy Fund

-by Jared J. Young, Staff Associate II
+by Jared J. Young, CPA, Staff Associate II

 School districts in Arizona levy property taxes for general operational and capital needs.
 Districts can also levy property taxes for additional needs pending voter approval.
 Additional needs include bonded debt repayments and operational or capital overrides.
 However, districts have access to an additional levy for adjacent ways that does not require voter approval.
 While the adjacent ways levy is less frequently used than the other levies, it requires a deeper understanding to remain compliant with state statutes.